Stories from our Foster Families

 Will it be difficult for me and my family to have a child leave my home?

 - This differs among individuals and families.
-Wesley Spectrum is here to support you through this process.
+Wesley Family Services is here to support you through this process.

 - Some families find comfort in knowing they have been an active part of the child´s life and feel good about helping the child achieve their desire to return home

 - In some cases, children cannot return home and the child´s foster family may be asked to provide permanency for the child through adoption or legal custodianship.

 What happens if I adopt and need support later?

 - Wesley Family Services provides an array of post-adoption services.